July 7, 2020

 - Children’s Bulletins and Children’s Sermon Outlines will be emailed to the parents each week.
 We ask that parents print them out prior to coming to the service and be prepared with your own writing/coloring materials.
 Packets of activity pages and crayons will be available upon request (and should be taken home at the end of the service).

-- There will be no in-person Adult Electives or Youth Sunday School during the limited seating service Sundays.
+- There will be a Family Sunday School in the gym (Psalms) during the limited seating service Sundays.

 - We ask that you not congregate in the foyer or hallways to talk to people.
 If you want to do so, please leave the building and have your conversation outside.

 - Please do not shake hands or hug during Stage 1 and Stage 2.